 Schedule an extra appointment to discuss vaccines.
 Parents who have concerns and extra questions about vaccines need to understand the best way to talk to their doctor.
 You can’t wait until your baby’s two-month appointment, wait until your doctor is done examining the baby, then suddenly hit the doctor with a dozen questions.
 It takes a good 15 to 30 minutes to discuss vaccine concerns and options in detail.
 Us doctors don’t have the time to do this within the normal amount of time allotted to a regular checkup.
 You have to schedule a separate appointment, preferable well before your baby’s first shots are due.
 That way you and your doctor have a nice chunk of time directly devoted to discussing vaccines, without having to go over all the other questions and concerns of a normal checkup.

 What can you do if your doctor won’t work with you?
 Find another doctor.
-I know it isn’t easy, and my Vaccine Friendly Doctor database (see the home page) will hopefully grow bigger and bigger over the years so patients all over the U.S. can find a doctor near them who will happily discuss vaccine options.
-You can help it grow by asking any vaccine-friendly doctor you know to contact me through the website.
+I know it isn’t easy, but vaccination is the single most complicated aspect of pediatric medical care you will ever have to consider, and it’s important you have a doctor who is part of your team.
+Our Vaccine-Friendly Doctor’s List has physicians from all over the U.S.; there’s a good chance you will find one near enough to you who will happily discuss vaccine options.
+You can help the list grow by asking any vaccine-friendly doctor you know to contact us through the website.